-The sale of established collections of Islamic art, invariably as part of far larger and more diverse art collections marked a shift and a maturation of the market for such material.
-It presented a way, for the first time, for collectors to acquire material with at least some semblance of collector, or secondary, provenance, and to bypass the dealers who were primarily sourcing material directly from Iran, generally from local suppliers, buying up and repairing clandestinely or commercially excavated items.
-These dealers previously only had each other as competition, and not auction houses, as well as agents working for collectors such as Gulbenkian, who wanted them to bid for lots on their behalf.
-This created a true secondary market in Islamic art for the first time in Europe, and to a lesser extent initially in America, that worked alongside the network of dealers in Paris, London, and New York.
+The sale of established collections of Islamic art, invariably as part of much larger and more diverse art collections, marked a shift and a maturation of the market for such material.
+For the first time, it presented a way for collectors to acquire material with at least some semblance of collector—or secondary—provenance, and to bypass the dealers who were primarily sourcing material directly from Iran, generally from local suppliers, buying up and repairing items that had been excavated clandestinely or commercially.
+These dealers previously only had each other as competition, and not auction houses as well as agents working for collectors such as Gulbenkian, who wanted them to bid for lots on their behalf.
+This created a true secondary market in Islamic art in Europe, and to a lesser extent in America, that worked alongside the network of dealers in Paris, London, and New York.

-This shift from a situation where virtually all the material being sold by primarily Armenian dealers, who sourced material in Iran, to one that included the sale of privately held material at public auction brought the emerging market for Islamic art to a state of maturity, more akin to the market for European art and antiquities.
+The shift from a situation where virtually all the material was sold by primarily Armenian dealers, who sourced material in Iran, to one that included the sale of privately held material at public auction brought the emerging market for Islamic art to a state of maturity, more akin to the market for European art and antiquities.
 This remains the primary mode of exchange through which the Islamic art market operates to this day.
-The same pattern as is shown though his purchase of mina’i wares can also be seen in the records for his acquisition of Persian lustre wares.
-Another Paris-based Armenian dealer that he used in the first decade of the twentieth century, albeit not for the purchase of mina’i wares, was A & M Indjoudjian Frères, from whom he bought a lustre tile for 600 francs in 1908.
-However, by the early 1920s he was sourcing his luster wares, as well as the last few pieces of mina’i ware, from auction houses rather than dealers, with the dealers being reduced to the role of agents.
+The same pattern shown in Gulbenkian’s purchase of mīnāʾī ware can also be seen in the records for his acquisition of Persian luster ware.
+Another Paris-based Armenian dealer that he used in the first decade of the twentieth century, albeit not for the purchase of mīnāʾī ware, was A & M Indjoudjian Frères, from whom he bought a luster tile for 600 francs in 1908.
+However, by the early 1920s Gulbenkian was sourcing his luster ware, as well as the last few pieces of mīnāʾī ware, from auction houses rather than dealers, with dealers being reduced to the role of agents.
 He used M. Kehyaian of London to acquire luster tiles from Sotheby’s in 1922, as well as an additional panel of luster tiles from Christie’s the following year.

-Another factor that led to a shift away from dealers suppling material sourced in Iran was the reduced supply of high-quality items becoming available, owing to a combination of years of unregulated excavations, and greater restrictions on the export of material from Iran.
-In 1934 Arthur Upham Pope noted, perhaps not entirely without ulterior motive given his role in the sale of such material, that the supply of fine Persian pottery was almost entirely shut off from Iran, and had been for years.
+Another factor that led to a shift away from dealers suppling material sourced in Iran was the reduced supply of high-quality items, owing to years of unregulated excavations and greater restrictions on the export of material from Iran.
+In 1934 Arthur Upham Pope noted—perhaps not entirely without ulterior motive, given his role in the sale of such material—that the supply of fine Persian pottery was almost entirely shut off from Iran and had been for years.
 In addition, the first generation of collectors, who had begun acquiring material in the second half of the nineteenth century, were starting to pass away and the items in their collections were coming back onto the market in auctions.